housecanary/hc-api-python/README.md

 - **has_error()** - Returns boolean of whether there was a business logic error fetching data for this object.
 - **get_error()** - If there was a business error fetching data for this object, returns the error message.

-### HouseCanaryProperty
+### HouseCanaryAddress
-A subclass of HouseCanaryObject, the HouseCanaryProperty represents a single address and it's returned data.
+A subclass of HouseCanaryObject, the HouseCanaryAddress represents a single address and it's returned data.

 ###### Properties:
 - **address**